White-Rabbit-Lab/browser-extension/docs/architecture/researches/2025-08-15-secure-storage-patterns.md

 ### Key Statistics

-- 53% of browser extensions can access sensitive data (LayerX 2025)
+- 53% of enterprise users have installed extensions with high/critical risk scope (LayerX Browser Extension Security Report 2025, Page 3)
 - 26% of enterprise extensions are sideloaded without vetting
 - 51% of extensions haven't been updated in over a year
 - 7.5% of employees risk data exposure through GenAI tools